psyquia/react-node-profanity-app/README.md

 <dl>
   <dt>Description</dt>
   <dd>Twitter Profanity Search is a react app that scrapes a user's tweets and looks for potential instances of profanity.
-It makes calls to a Node.js backend server, (in the API folder) which fetches the user's tweets, checks tweets against a collection of curses, slurs (and words that can be used as slurs), then returns a list of words with tweets that feature them.</dd>
+It makes calls to a Node.js backend server, (in the API folder) which fetches the user's tweets, checks tweets against a collection of curses, slurs (and words that can be used as slurs), then returns a list of words with tweets that feature them.
+It also includes a "flag as false positive" feature (the "not a risky word" button) that places possible false positives in a text file for human review.</dd>
   <dt>Demo</dt>
   <dd>https://youtu.be/u9SPchHMPFM<dd>
 </dl>